Suraj-tiwari-github/react-course-v3_Notes/02-backroads-project/final/README.md

 #### Setup Components

 - in src create components folder
-- in the components create following files
+- in the components create following files. with rafce
   - Navbar.js
   - Hero.js
   - About.js